influoai-prog/demomatebase/README.md

-# Glass Gift Shop
+# Mate Shop

-A glassmorphism-inspired gift shop built with the Next.js App Router and Tailwind CSS that now talks directly to the real `@base-org/account` SDK.
+Mate Shop is a glassmorphism-inspired gift shop built with the Next.js App Router and Tailwind CSS that now talks directly to the real `@base-org/account` SDK.
 Shoppers browse luminous clothing, food, gifts, and an age-gated erotic collection, then settle a live Base invoice that keeps their sub account active before completing checkout.

 ## Features